How to maintain landscape lighting

 Frequently Asked Questions

-How often should I maintain my landscape lighting?
+How often should I check my landscape lighting?

-What safety precautions should I take when maintaining landscape lighting?
+What safety precautions should I take when working on landscape lighting?

-Always turn off power to the lighting system before performing any maintenance, and be cautious of electrical connections.
-If you're not comfortable working with electricity, it's best to call a professional landscaper or electrician.
+Always turn off power to the lighting system before performing any maintenance, and be cautious of any exposed wiring or electrical components.

-When should I call a professional for landscape lighting maintenance?
+When should I call a professional for landscape lighting repairs?

-If you notice any major issues like damaged wiring, malfunctioning fixtures, or the need for extensive repairs, it's best to call a professional landscaper or electrician to ensure the work is done safely and correctly.
+If you encounter any major issues like damaged wiring, faulty electrical connections, or the need to replace multiple fixtures, it's best to call in a professional landscaper or electrician to handle the repairs.

 Connect with certified professionals in your area